 Think of it this way.
-You start with your vision, which is the outcome you want to achieve.
-That sounds easy in the big picture.
+You start with your vision, which is the outcomes you want to achieve.
+That sounds easy at the big picture.
 But as you drill further down into the individual actions that you need to take to get there, you end up going from a simple vision statement into a long to-do list.

 In other words, if you work backwards from an outcome, the planning tends to become more and more detailed as you get closer to the current date, and the number of tasks tends to balloon out into a huge list.

 That’s why I think it’s good to keep your bigger picture goals and your 90-day planning very simple and focused, so that the weekly to-do list you’ll use to get there is achievable, not overwhelming, and very clear and possible.